Understanding Home Appreciation and Home Depreciation

 Planning to invest your own sweat equity can be cost-effective when it comes to buying a house that needs improvements.
 Making upgrades to the property to bring the home in line with others in the neighborhood may increase its value faster than time and inflation alone.
 It does, of course, takes time and money to complete the necessary projects to boost appreciation.

-What Can Homeowners Do to Minimize Home Depreciation?
+Do Houses Depreciate & What Can Homeowners Do to Minimize it?

 To maintain the home’s value, you must make repairs and improvements as needed.
 With regular maintenance, when you’re ready to move, the home may have appreciated enough to cover the costs of selling and moving, and possibly bring additional profits.